Forest Preserves Offer Winter Activities

 With small solar lights to guide their way, hikers, skiers and snowshoers can get some brisk evening exercise along the 1.3-mile fitness trail at Old School Forest Preserve in Libertyville, and along a 1.65-mile hilly section of the Millennium Trail adjacent to the Winter Sports Area at Lakewood Forest Preserve in Wauconda.

-Though regular preserve hours are 6:30 am to sunset, the illuminated trails and adjacent parking lots will remain open after sunset until 9 pm, daily through Sunday, March 14.
+Though regular preserve hours are 6:30 am to sunset, the illuminated trails and adjacent parking lots will remain open after sunset until 9 pm, daily through Sunday, March 12.
 Bicycle and equestrian traffic is not permitted on the lighted trails after sunset.
-Dogs are allowed but must be leashed.
+The solar lights serve as a guide along the trails.
+It is recommended to bring a flashlight or headlamp along for additional illumination.

 To access the lighted trails, park at Lakewood's Winter Sports Area located on the east side of Fairfield Road just south of Route 176, or at Old School's main entrance lot located on the east side of St. Mary's Road just south of Route 176.
 Lake County Forest Preserve Rangers regularly patrol the areas.

 Sled hills are located at Lakewood in Wauconda and Old School in Libertyville.
-The Lakewood hill is part of a dedicated Winter Sports Area at that site, and is lighted, allowing for winter fun until 9 pm, daily.
+The Lakewood hill is part of a dedicated Winter Sports Area at that site, and is lighted, allowing for winter fun until 9 pm, daily when conditions allow.
 The Old School hill is open until sunset, when conditions allow sledding.
 Snowboards, metal runners or toboggans are not permitted.

-Cross-country skiers can enjoy nearly 189 miles of trails at forest preserves throughout Lake County.
-Groomed trails are available at Lakewood’s Winter Sports Area and at Old School, and along the Des Plaines River Trail between Old School and the Wright Woods Canoe Launch on Route 60 in Vernon Hills.
-Grooming is typically done two days after a heavy snow.
-A 4-inch snow base is required for cross-country skiing at the Ryerson Conservation Area in Riverwoods.
-The Forest Preserves purchased new equipment that allows for improved, more efficient trail grooming in a way that enhances the experience.
+Cross-country skiers can enjoy nearly more than 200 miles of trails at forest preserves throughout Lake County.
+At the Ryerson Conservation Area in Riverwoods, a 4-inch snow base is required before opening trails for cross country skiing.
+Groomed trails are available at Lakewood’s Winter Sports Area and along the Des Plaines River Trail between Old School and the Wright Woods Canoe Launch on Route 60 in Vernon Hills.
+Grooming is typically done one day after a heavy snow using new equipment, partially funded by a Preservation Foundation grant, that grooms the trail for both traditional and skate-style skiing.

 Snowmobilers can use 21 miles of designated trails within the preserves, all of which connect to other area snowmobile trails.
-A 4-inch snow base and frozen ground are required to open snowmobile trails.
+A 4-inch snow base and frozen ground between December 10 and March 31are required to open snowmobile trails.
 Snowmobilers should use caution and watch for trail route signs along all forest preserve snowmobile trails.

 The Des Plaines River Trail from Russell Road to just south of Wadsworth Road provides the longest stretch of trail for snowmobilers.
 Parking and trail access is provided at the Van Patten Woods Canoe Launch on Russell Road east of Route 41 and at Sedge Meadow Forest Preserve located on Wadsworth Road just east of Route 41 in Wadsworth.